 The global tourism industry will have to get creative in the coming months to stay on its feet.
 Not missing a beat, some Georgian tourism players are already rolling out new products and offerings to attract and reassure tourists.

-Despite hopes July would bring much-missed tourists back to Georgia, the global epidemiological situation forced the government to extend border closures until August 1, and summer break 2020 has turned out to be more of a staycation than a vacation for tourists who would otherwise have flooded Georgia’s Black Sea beaches, towering mountains and Tbilisi’s bars and restaurants.
+Despite hopes July and August would bring much-missed tourists back to Georgia, the global epidemiological situation forced the government to extend border closures until October 1, and summer break 2020 has turned out to be more of a staycation than a vacation for tourists who would otherwise have flooded Georgia’s Black Sea beaches, towering mountains and Tbilisi’s bars and restaurants.

-For many Georgians, tourism, which in recent years accounts for almost 10% of the nation’s GDP, is a lifeline, which has made the blow doubly difficult.
+Tourism accounts for almost 10% of the nation’s GDP, and for many Georgians is a lifeline, which has made the blow doubly difficult.
 However, the tourism industry has proved resilient so far, and innovative to boot.
 Investor.ge sat down with a number of industry professionals to find out what trends may emerge in the post-coronavirus tourism industry in the country, and what new product offerings have arisen because of the altered circumstances.

 Ecotourism in for a boost

 “Ecotourism, agrotourism and cultural tourism”, says Elene Kekelidze, head of Discovery Georgia tour agency.
 “That’s what we’re expecting to see more of [once borders open].
 Big cities and crowded destinations will likely make people feel a little nervous, they will want to get out, be in the countryside.”